gabrieldansereau/ms_downscaling_metawebs/README.md

 build new ones from predictions.
 How the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict the Canadian mammal metaweb [@Strydom2022FooWeb] is one such case, but recent examples also extend to other systems.
-Metawebs have been compiled for many marine food webs [e.g., Barents Sea, @Kortsch2019FooStr; North Scotia Sea, @Lopez-Lopez2022EcoNet; Gulf of Riga,
+Metawebs have been compiled for many marine food webs [*e.g.*, Barents Sea, @Kortsch2019FooStr; North Scotia Sea, @Lopez-Lopez2022EcoNet; Gulf of Riga,
 @Kortsch2021DisTem] and used to predict the probability of novel interactions [Artic food web of the Barents sea, @Pecuchet2020NovFee]. @Olivier2019ExpTem